-Yellow bell peppers are the highest in Vitamin C, at about 184mg of Vitamin C per 100 grams.
-They are relatively low in sugar, making them excellent veggies for guinea pigs.
+Orange bell peppers are the highest in Vitamin C, at about 158mg of Vitamin C per 100 grams.
+They are also relatively low in sugar, making them excellent veggies for guinea pigs.

-Green bell peppers are still high in Vitamin C, at 80.4mg per 100 grams.
+Green bell peppers are still high in Vitamin C, at 99.5mg per 100 grams.
 They can also be fed quite regularly with their low sugar content.

-Orange and red bell peppers sit in the middle of the other two for Vitamin C, but they contain slightly higher levels of sugar.
+Yellow and red bell peppers sit in the middle of the other two for Vitamin C and red peppers contain slightly higher levels of sugar as well.

 Bell peppers are great veggies to feed to your guinea pig daily, and you can also rotate through different colors each day for more variety.

-Bell peppers have more sugar than leafy greens but much less sugar than any kind of fruit.
+Bell peppers have more sugar than leafy greens but much less sugar than most other fruits.
 They are also low in calcium, making this a great staple vegetable in your guinea pig’s diet.